taewookim02/hangman/README.md

 ## What could be improved?

-- Using "display: none;" to hide divisions in modals, etc, caused it to be impossible to add fade-out animations.
+- Using "display: none;" to hide divisions in modals, etc, caused it to be impossible to add fade-out animations (or is it possible?).
 - Not the cleanest code, but figured that I'd move on and come back later after experiencing more projects.
-- Starting animation can get annoying when the user already knows to type the letters on the keyboard.
+- Starting animation can get redundant when the user already knows to type the letters on the keyboard (UX issue).
 - If one gets the wrong letter, the container shakes, giving it some feedback.
-However, when the letter is right, no feedback is given (UX issues).
+However, when the letter is right, no feedback is given (UX issue).

 &nbsp;